 -the front fenders can start to rust

--the front edge of the sills can rust, mostly because over time dirt builds up in this area behind the wheel well liner (so check it, clean it + apply wax to minimize issues with rust)
+-the front edge of the sills can rust, mostly because over time dirt builds up in the area behind the wheel well liner (so check it, clean it + apply wax to minimize rust issues)

--and lastly there is the tailgate which can rust mostly around the 3rd brake light, but also on the edges or around the middle drain hole, so check the whole damn tailgate for rust
+-the tailgate can rust mostly around the 3rd brake light, but also on the edges or around the middle edge

 example of a faulty trunk door lock in open position + fix video